ADVISORIES AND WARNINGS IN EFFECT AS OF 6 / 20 / 2017

 Wild steelhead may be retained.
 Minimum size is 24 inches.
 Limit is 1 per day, 5 for the season.

-The Rogue River is currently closed to fishing for trout.
+The Rogue River is open to fishing for trout.
 Please see the regulations for details.

 Rogue River, middle: steelhead, chinook salmon, trout